 Kentucky Derby Mint Julep Recipe

-- Put granulated sugar, water, and leaves from mint sprigs into a glass.
+- Put the granulated sugar, water, and leaves from your mint sprigs into a glass.
 Save a few leaves for garnishing.

-- Muddle everything together in bottom of glass.
+- Muddle everything together in the bottom of a glass.

 - Pour in the bourbon.